G-Research/siembol/docs/introduction/introduction.md

 - Configurations are stored in Git repositories.
 - Supporting high integrity use cases with protected GitHub main branches for deploying configurations.
 - Supporting validation and testing configurations.
 Moreover, Siembol UI supports creating and evaluating test cases.
+- Configuration errors for a rule will only affect that specific rule; errors will no longer bring down the entire apparatus, an improvement over Metron.
-- Siembol prefers a declarative JSON language rather than a scripting language like [Stellar](https://stellar.tech/).
+- Siembol prefers a declarative JSON language rather than a scripting language like [Stellar](https://metron.apache.org/current-book/metron-stellar/stellar-common/index.html).
 We consider declarative language with testing and validation to be less error prone and simpler to understand.
 - Supporting OAUTH2/OIDC for authentication and authorization in Siembol UI.
 - All Siembol services can have multiple instances with authorization based on OIDC group membership.
 This allows multi-tenancy usage without the need to deploy multiple instances of Siembol.
 - We are planning to test and tune OAUTH/OIDC integration with popular identity providers.